 The Sims 4

-The main intention of the majority of Sims games is to have no particular story line, and the user can create their own objectives and stories.
-While there are Sims games available that conclude, the main games, including number 4, all have limitless play.
+The main intention of the majority of Sims games is to have no particular storyline, and the user can create their own objectives and stories.
+While there are Sims games available that conclude, the main games, including number 4, all have a limitless play.

 on the feature of the sim to change it.
-There are several life stages available to choose from in the Sims 4.
-These include; baby, toddler (added in January 2017 patch), child, teenager, young adult, adult and elder.
+There are several life stages available to choose from in Sims 4.
+These include; baby, toddler (added in January 2017 patch), child, teenager, young adult, adult, and elder.
 Babies can only be accessed through the game, and cannot be made in create-a-sim mode.
-Each life stage has a different amount of in game “days” until the sim ages and progresses to the next life stage, younger sims such as babies and toddlers age much faster than adults and elders.
+Each life stage has a different amount of in-game “days” until the sim ages and progresses to the next life stage, younger sims such as babies and toddlers age much faster than adults and elders.

 Traits and Aspirations

 There are several worlds to choose from in the base game of The Sims 4.
-The player starts with 3 choices; Oasis Springs, Willow Creek and Newcrest.
-Worlds are just different neighbourhoods, and within each world is a map containing several spaces to harbour houses and community lots.
+The player starts with 3 choices; Oasis Springs, Willow Creek, and Newcrest.
+Worlds are just different neighborhoods, and within each world is a map containing several spaces to harbor houses and community lots.
 Some lots are already pre-made, but sometimes you can find empty slots to let your creative side shine and build a building from scratch.

-In build mode you have access to all the tools you need to create a building, down to the tiniest detail.
-You can create every architectural aspect, from foundations, walls, roofs, windows, doors, fences, pools and then decorate with several different textures by choosing wallpaper, carpets, roof patterns and much more.
+In build mode, you have access to all the tools you need to create a Sims 4 House, down to the tiniest detail.
+You can create every architectural aspect, from foundations, walls, roofs, windows, doors, fences, pools, and then decorate with several different textures by choosing wallpaper, carpets, roof patterns, and much more.

 Buy mode allows the player to purchase all manner of objects for the sims to interactive with and use.
 Some objects affect a sims mood, some help them gain skills and others can just be for decoration.
 All sims are given an amount of money to start and buy a house, however the sim must find a means of getting money, or “simoleons” in the game, in order to purchase new and upgraded objects.